FT-Autonomous/particle-filter-sim/README.md

 ## Requirements
 - [pygame](https://www.pygame.org/news)
-To install pygame just run
+-To install pygame just run
-"""python
+"""bash
 pip install pygame
 """

 ## How to Run the Simulator
 To run the simulator, just run the following command in your terminal  :
-"""python
+"""bash
 python sim.py
 """